 One of the specific aims of the UCLA Metabolism Research Theme is to support the development of new approaches to metabolic parameters.
 To best fuel innovative ideas, the Metabolism Theme partners with internal and external entities to bring in talent, provide educational seminar series and facilitate workshops.

+In collaboration with Dr. Zhaoping Li and the Center for Human Nutrition, the Metabolism Theme recently hosted "The Science Behind Nutrition and Your Metabolism".
 Our goal is to empower you with the scientific knowledge behind nutrition.

 The Metabolism Theme has teamed up with current successful seminar series organizers on campus: Dr. Hilary Coller and Dr. Carla Koehler.
 The seminar series have evolved into emphasizing two key disciplines.

 Metabolism Interest Group

 Attended by labs studying metabolic pathways with strong emphasis on metabolite tracing and metabolomics.

 For questions or speaking nominations please contact Dr. Hilary Coller via email at email@example.com.

 Attended by labs studying mitochondrial biology with strong emphasis on protein biochemistry and cell biology approaches.

 For questions or speaking nominations please contact Dr. Carla Koehler via email at firstname.lastname@example.org .